MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## Certificate Management

-Deploying MIM CM on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlyng database, is deprecated.
+Deploying MIM CM on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlying database, is deprecated.

 The MIM CM bulk client is deprecated and not recommended for new deployments.